coderefinery/reproducible-research/_episodes/06-sharing.md

 - ["A FAIRer future"](https://www.nature.com/articles/s41567-019-0624-3)
 - ["Top 10 FAIR Data & Software Things"](https://librarycarpentry.org/Top-10-FAIR/) are brief guides that can be used by the research community to understand how they can make their research (data and software) more FAIR.
 - [https://fair-software.eu/](https://fair-software.eu/)
+- [Publishing research software](https://libguides.mit.edu/software) A MIT libraries webpage on why to publish software, where to publish software, and how to make software citable.